Historic Alliance Launches at COP26 to Accelerate a Transition to Renewable Energy, Access to Energy for All, and Jobs

 Statements of Support from World Leaders:

 - “Homo Sapiens are facing the greatest challenge ever: to change its development model in the attempt to deliver a livable future to the next generations.
 By no means this can be done if we continue to treat separately climate change and global inequalities.
-The Global Energy Alliance for People and Planet is a world class initiative, joining public and private efforts to help one billion people to improve their life standard meanwhile all together reducing the global CO2 emission by 4 billion tons.
+The Global Energy Alliance for People and Planet (GEAPP) is a world class initiative, joining public and private efforts to help one billion people to improve their life standard meanwhile all together reducing the global CO2 emission by 4 billion tons.
 This is a great promise to our children, and a strong commitment by states, investors, and philanthropic institutions to act synergistically.
-I believe the Global Energy Alliance for People and Planet will become the engine of a profound change.”— Roberto Cingolani, Minister for Ecological Transition for the Republic of Italy
+I believe the Global Energy Alliance for People and Planet (GEAPP) will become the engine of a profound change.”— Roberto Cingolani, Minister for Ecological Transition for the Republic of Italy

 - “Every nation and institution around the world must do more to alter the course of climate change.
-Denmark looks forward to partner with this new green initiative the Global Energy Alliance for People and Planet.
+Denmark looks forward to partner with this new green initiative the Global Energy Alliance for People and Planet (GEAPP).
 It will accelerate climate transitions in developing and emerging economies that will reduce global emissions and spread green energy to millions of citizens across the globe.” ― Danish Minister for Climate, Energy and Utilities Dan Jørgensen

-- “I am delighted that the Global Energy Alliance for People and Planet is launching at COP26, including a new partnership with the Energy Transition Council as part of the Breakthrough Agenda.
+- “I am delighted that the Global Energy Alliance for People and Planet (GEAPP) is launching at COP26, including a new partnership with the Energy Transition Council as part of the Breakthrough Agenda.
 By bringing philanthropy, government, investors, and civil society together, the Alliance embodies how international cooperation can drive ambitious climate action and share the benefits of clean growth for all.
 In this decisive decade, the partnership between the Alliance and the Energy Transition Council will support developing countries and emerging economies transition away from coal power and rapidly scale up clean, affordable and reliable energy that will power new jobs, resilient economic growth and close energy access gaps.”— Alok Sharma, UK’s President for COP 26 and Secretary of State for Business, Energy, and Industrial Strategy

 “To confront the climate crisis head-on, countries need to transition to clean energy as quickly as possible.
 This will not only prepare them for the future, but also make them healthier places to live right now, and help grow their economies.
-This is especially true of developing countries that have been reliant on fossil fuels, and it’s why the Global Energy Alliance People and Planet initiative’s goal of reaching one billion people with clean energy is so critical.
+This is especially true of developing countries that have been reliant on fossil fuels, and it’s why the Global Energy Alliance People and Planet (GEAPP) initiative’s goal of reaching one billion people with clean energy is so critical.
 It will help to make progress where it’s needed most.”— Michael R. Bloomberg, UN Special Envoy for Climate Ambition Solutions; Founder of Bloomberg Philanthropies and Bloomberg L.P.

 Alliance Investment Partners: